yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 - Lookup path (existing key):
   1) Compute `hash(q)`.
   2) Borrow `entries` immutably; probe index with raw_entry + equality closure reading `entries[p.slot].key`.
-  3) If found, get `slot`, drop immutable borrow, increment `refcount` via a mutable borrow of `entries`, and return RcEntry.
+  3) If found, get `slot`, drop immutable borrow, increment `refcount` via a mutable borrow of `entries`, and return Ref.
-- RcEntry read access:
+- Ref read access:
-  - RcEntry::with_ref borrows `entries` immutably, builds RcEntryRef { borrow, slot }, and applies the user function.
+  - Ref::with_ref borrows `entries` immutably, builds RefGuard { borrow, slot }, and applies the user function.
-- RcEntry drop:
+- Ref drop:
   1) Borrow `entries` mutably; fetch Entry at `slot`; decrement `refcount`.
   2) If nonzero, return.
 Otherwise, copy `hash = entry.hash` and remove via `entries.remove(slot)`.
   3) Borrow `index` mutably; remove with `raw_entry_mut().from_hash(hash, |p| p.slot == slot).remove()`.

 Complexity
 - get/insert/remove: O(1) average.
-- RcEntry clone/drop: O(1).
+- Ref clone/drop: O(1).
-- Hashing RcEntry: O(1) by hashing `(owner_id, slot)`.
+- Hashing Ref: O(1) by hashing `(owner_id, slot)`.
 - Memory: one SlotMap element per entry plus a tiny PreHashedKey in the index; no per-entry Box.

 Safety and Soundness
-- No per-entry pointers are stored; RcEntry does not implement Deref.
-All `&V` references are produced via RcEntryRef, which holds an active immutable borrow of the SlotMap preventing mutation/reallocation while `&V` is live.
+- No per-entry pointers are stored; Ref does not implement Deref.
+All `&V` references are produced via RefGuard, which holds an active immutable borrow of the SlotMap preventing mutation/reallocation while `&V` is live.
 - Single-threaded: RefCell enforces exclusive mutable borrows for insert/remove/drop and shared immutable borrows for reads.
 - Precomputed hashes are derived from the map’s `BuildHasher` and stored in the Entry; removal uses the stored hash to query the index without reading the key after removal.
-- RcEntry equality/hash include the map identity to avoid cross-map aliasing.
+- Ref equality/hash include the map identity to avoid cross-map aliasing.

 Trait Bounds
 - K: Eq + Hash + Borrow<Q> for lookups; no 'static bound required.